Days of Future Future

 "Days of Future Future" is the eighteenth episode of the twenty-fifth season of the American animated television series The Simpsons and the 548th episode of the series.
 It first aired on the Fox network in the United States on April 13, 2014.
 It was written by J. Stewart Burns and directed by Bob Anderson.

-The episode follows the 2011 episode "Holidays of Future Passed", set 30 years from the present.
-In this futuristic installment, Bart goes to a clinic to rid himself of his feelings for his ex-wife Jenda (who is now dating a xenomorph-like alien named Jerry), Lisa must choose whether or not to cure her zombie husband Milhouse after he gets bitten by a homeless zombie, and Marge (after putting up with years of Homer dying and being cloned back to life by Professor Frink) loads Homer onto a flatscreen monitor and throws him out of the house.
+The episode follows the 2005 episode "Future-Drama" and the 2011 episode "Holidays of Future Passed", set 30 years from the present.
+In this futuristic installment, Bart goes to a clinic to rid himself of his feelings for his ex-wife Jenda, who is now dating a xenomorph-like alien named Jerry, Lisa must choose whether or not to cure her zombie husband Milhouse after he gets bitten by a homeless zombie, and Marge, after putting up with years of Homer dying and being cloned back to life by Professor Frink, loads Homer onto a flatscreen monitor and throws him out of the house.
+Amy Poehler guest starred as Jenda.
+The episode received mixed reviews.

 Plot

-Marge wakes to find Homer atop of the kitchen table in nothing but his underwear, and gives him advice on his health.
-Just when Homer seems to be taking Marge's words to heart, he marches upstairs to tell his wife that he will take his health seriously, only to fall down the stairs and die.
-At his funeral, Professor Frink announces that he has made a clone of Homer, and Marge warns Homer to take this second chance seriously.
-After thirty years of clones dying, Frink cannot bring Homer back, but has stored his memory in a flash drive, which he plugs into a television screen.
-When Marge realizes that her husband is just a face on a screen, she is fed up with him, and gives the flash drive to Bart, so that Homer can reside with him until she can figure out a way to get used to him in his current form.

-Bart shows Homer his new digs, an abandoned classroom at Springfield Elementary.
-As soon as a glum Bart sends his two sons to his ex-wife Jenda's house, he needs advice more than ever now, but Homer is of no use when the monitor freezes.
-Working at a dinosaur amusement park, Bart laments that he misses his children.
-Elsewhere, at Lisa's zombie soup kitchen, her husband Milhouse is attacked by a zombie.
-Unable to move on from his ex, Bart sees a targeted billboard telling him to move on using shock therapy that makes him forget.
-After the procedure, Bart visits Marge, who claims to not miss Homer that much, but in an attempt to initiate a conversation between her and Homer, he sees she does miss Homer.
+Homer suddenly dies.
+At his funeral, Professor Frink announces he has cloned Homer, and Marge warns Homer to take this second chance seriously.
+After thirty years of clones dying, Frink cannot revive Homer but stores his memory in a flash drive, which he plugs into a monitor.
+Realizing her husband is just a face on a screen, Marge gives the flash drive to Bart until she is not mad at him.
+Milhouse laments to Marge that he and his wife Lisa have nothing to talk about.
+Bart brings Homer home, an abandoned classroom at Springfield Elementary.
+Bart sadly sends his two sons to his ex-wife Jenda's house.
+He needs advice, but Homer is of no use when the monitor freezes.
+Unable to move on from his ex, Bart uses shock therapy to give him closure about his divorce.
+Meanwhile, at Lisa's zombie soup kitchen, Milhouse is attacked by a zombie.